• go to Vinton Cerf's profile page

 The relationship of computers to brains had captivated many computer pioneers of the 1940s, including John von Neumann who used biological terms such as “memory,” “organ” and “neuron” when first describing the crucial architectural concepts of modern computing in the “First Draft of a Report on the EDVAC.”
 This was influenced by the emerging cybernetics movement, particularly the efforts of Warren McCulloch and Walter Pitts to equate networks of stylized neurons with statements in boolean logic.
 That inspired the idea that similar networks might, like human brains, be able to learn to recognize objects or carry out other tasks.
 Interest in this approach had declined after Turing Award winner Marvin Minsky, working with Seymour Papert, demonstrated that a heavily promoted class of neural networks, in which inputs were connected directly to outputs, had severe limits on its capabilities.

 Graduating in 1978, Hinton followed in the footsteps of many of his forebears by seeking opportunities in the United States.
-Joining a group of cognitive psychologists as a Sloan Foundation postdoctoral researcher at the University of California, San Diego.
+He joined a group of cognitive psychologists as a Sloan Foundation postdoctoral researcher at the University of California, San Diego.
 Their work on neural networks drew on a broad shift in the decades after the Second World War towards Bayesian approaches to statistics, which treat probabilities as degrees of belief, updating estimates as data accumulates.

 Most work on neural networks relies on what is now called a “supervised learning” approach, exposing an initially random network configuration to a “training set” of input data.
 Its initial responses would have no systematic relationship to the features of the input data, but the algorithm would reconfigure the network as each guess was scored against the labels provided.
 Thus, for example, a network trained on a large set of photographs of different species of fish might develop a reliable ability to recognize whether a new picture showed a carp or a tuna.
 This required a learning algorithm to automatically reconfigure the network to identify “features” in the input data that correlated with correct outputs.